 A Clash of Kings

-In Qarth a pair of Jogos Nhai present Daenerys Targaryen one of their striped zorses, as a token to the Mother of Dragons.
-She describes it as black-and-white and fierce.
-Dany sells the zorse along with other gifts received in Qarth in order to gather wealth needed for petitioning the Pureborn.
+In Qarth, a pair of Jogos Nhai present Daenerys with one of their striped zorses, as a token to the Mother of Dragons.
+Dany sells the zorse, along with other gifts received in Qarth, in order to gather wealth needed to petition the Pureborn.

 A Storm of Swords

 A mile from the gates of Harrenhal, Ser Jaime Lannister and Brienne of Tarth are tied to the pommel of Vargo Hoat's saddle so that he can parade Jaime into the castle.
 Jaime and Brienne stumble along side by side behind the Qohorik's striped zorse.

 A zorse is not the narrative's equivalent of a real-world zebra, but rather the same as the "zorse", the real-world term for a horse-zebra hybrid.
 While the zorses bred by the Jogos Nhai are fertile, real-life zorses are sterile, like most animal hybrids.

 - A Clash of Kings, Chapter 30, Arya VII.

 - The World of Ice & Fire, The Bones and Beyond: The Plains of the Jogos Nhai.

 - A Clash of Kings, Chapter 40, Daenerys III.

 - A Clash of Kings, Chapter 27, Daenerys II.